-This pattern has a counterpart in \bi{security vetting concerns}, which involve instances of vertical interoperation (with a platform), as this type of argument is made by platforms vetting other products.
-As noted in Section \ref{sec:case-studies}, vetting concerns involve company discretion regarding security decisions and policy choices, and rarely have clear-cut engineering answers.
-Thus, vetting concerns have the potential to be more malleable, and therefore more easily tailored to fit the company's economic needs.
-In addition to this malleability, the platform position gives the company outsized economic power in these scenarios, and these two aspects combine into significant power to impose punitive prices or exclude third-party developers.
+We can see \emph{platform power} clearly in \bi{security vetting concerns}, which are also instances of vertical interoperation.
+As noted in Section \ref{sec:case-studies}, vetting concerns involve company discretion regarding security policy choices, and rarely have clear-cut engineering answers.
+As such, we view narratives around vetting concerns as potentially more easily tailored to fit a company's economic needs.
+The platform position in these cases typically gives the company significant power to impose potentially punitive prices or exclude third-party developers.
 Thus, this type of concern should be identified as particularly susceptible to a blurring of boundaries between security and economic incentives, compared to engineering concerns.

-The \bi{hybrid case} is not simply a dilution of the dynamics of the other two cases.
-The platform power manifests here too.
-Rather than using platform power to extract fees, as with security vetting concerns, hybrid cases see companies using their platform power for self-preferencing their products, hobbling or sometimes entirely excluding potential competition.
-In both vetting and hybrid cases, the company acts as the platform gatekeeper.
-However, the extensive control of the incumbent company to block competition through both vetting and engineering concerns is distinct to hybrid cases, meaning the platform power is thus particularly entrenched.
+The \bi{hybrid case} is not simply a dilution of the dynamics of the other two cases. \emph{Platform power} manifests here too.
+Rather than using platform power to extract fees, as with security vetting concerns, hybrid cases more often feature or involve an incentive for companies to use their platform power to self-preference their products, hobbling or entirely excluding potential competition.
+In both vetting and hybrid cases, the company acts as a gatekeeper.
+The extensive control of incumbent companies to be able to block competition through both vetting and engineering is distinct to hybrid cases, meaning platform power is particularly entrenched.